 6. Increase your curb appeal

-Six simple projects.
-One straightforward goal: to increase your resale value!
+6 simple projects, 1 straightforward goal: to increase your resale value!
 When you consider that your home is one of the biggest investments you’ll ever make, taking steps to maximize the resale value don’t just make sense.
 It’s essential.
-We’ve included six remodels you can undertake that are sure to pay off.
-There are plenty more.
+We’ve included 6 remodels you can undertake that are sure to pay off, but there are plenty more.
 From faucet repair to drywall repair, weatherstripping to exterior painting, if it makes your home look better, it will make your resale value higher.